Tyler929/SurfinCode/test.md

 Red tape blocks digital empowerment.
 Poor families are unable to have the availability of a great selection of digital equipment, compared to the wealthier people who can use anything at their own discretion.
 At Del Norte we are gifted, we have access to all this computer technology we don’t use, although some lack digital empowerment, putting many at a disadvantage.

-**5.1**   **Notes**
 ## 5.3
 ### Notes
- Computing Bias
+- Computing Bias
-      Netflix
+-     Netflix
-      Explicit Data
+-     Explicit Data
-      Thumbs
+-     Thumbs
-      Name, Address, etc.
+-     Name, Address, etc.
-      Implicit Data
+-     Implicit Data
-      When you watch
+-     When you watch
-      What you binge(d)
+-     What you binge(d)
-      Style of show frequently selected
+-     Style of show frequently selected
-  Bias
+- Bias
-      Netflix exclusive features are ahead of most Subscriptions
+-    Netflix exclusive features are ahead of most
+-      Subscriptions
-  Hypotherical Loan Compay
+- Hypotherical Loan Compay
-    Creating software to assist loan officers
+-   Creating software to assist loan officers
-    Find trends in successful loans
+-   Find trends in successful loans
-Reject those who don’t fit their trends:
+- Reject those who don’t fit their trends:
-   Age
+-  Age
-   Gender
+-  Gender
-      Race/ethnicity
+-     Race/ethnicity
-  Biases can be embedded at all levels of software development
+- Biases can be embedded at all levels of software development
-    All software can be biased (intentionally or unintentionally) Casual vs Sweaty
+-   All software can be biased (intentionally or unintentionally)
+-   Casual vs Sweaty
-        Youtube kids
+-       Youtube kids
-        Facebook vs Instagram vs Snapchat/TikTok
+-       Facebook vs Instagram vs Snapchat/TikTok
-        WeChat/KakaoTalk
+-       WeChat/KakaoTalk
-   Questions to ask about bias:
+-  Questions to ask about bias:
-        Enhancing or intentionally excluding?
+-       Enhancing or intentionally excluding?
-        Intentionally hateful/harmful?
+-       Intentionally hateful/harmful?
-        Receiving feedback from a wide variety of people?
+-       Receiving feedback from a wide variety of people?
-        Google home/amazon echo
+-       Google home/amazon echo

 ## **5.3 Questions**